julianogm/julianogm/README.md

 #### Quote of the week:
 <!-- quote_marker -->
-> "To know yet to think that one does not know is best; Not to know yet to think that one knows will lead to difficulty." - Lao Tzu
+> "It is more shameful to distrust our friends than to be deceived by them." - Confucius